- Services transformed within 12 week periods

 Cumbria was one of the first five UK councils to use low-code.
-This was a paradigm shift.
+It was a paradigm shift.
 The Digital Team needed to reimagine their rules.
-Innovation must become a central theme in everybody’s job description.
+Innovation became a central theme in every job description.

-Starting with a team of two IT specialists and two business analysts, who embraced multidisciplinary work roles, they thrived by extending this approach to other departments.
-The active participation from departmental users, as well as feedback from specific user customers, was vital to their success.
+Starting with two IT specialists and two business analysts, embracing multidisciplinary work roles, they thrived by extending this approach to other departments.
+The active participation from departmental users, and feedback from specific user customers, was vital to their success.

 “Lift and shift” was not an option.
 Total service redesign meant starting with probing questions and working past objections with a show and tell approach, making use of early successes to show just what could be achieved.

-Continuous improvement has become part of the team’s DNA at Cumbria.
-The corporate digital transformation strategy has been superseded by the revelation of how fast things can be improved.
-Resistance to change is actually diminishing.
+The corporate digital transformation strategy was superseded by the revelation of how fast things can be improved.
+Resistance to change was diminishing.

 The Create platform, working hand in hand with this new methodology, delivered faster results with improved process outcomes.
-Development timescales are vastly reduced – what could be done in 4 months, can now be done in 4 weeks.
+Development timescales were vastly reduced – what was done in 4 months, can now be done in 4 weeks.

-We’ve seen an increase in people using the new systems, skips and scaffolds is up to 73%, blue badge is up from 43% to 68% since we launched that – we are starting to see a definite shift.
-We want to provide digital services that are so good that people choose to use them, not to entirely replace telephony, but to offer a user friendly system that is more cost-effective for the council.
+We want to provide digital services that are so good that people choose to use them, not to entirely replace telephony, but to offer a user-friendly system that is more cost-effective for the council.

-This was a paper-based, manual service which was open to interpretation.
-Now, it’s automated, fast and transparent.
-All delivered within a twelve-week development, from scoping to go-live.
+A paper-based, manual service which was open to interpretation, is now automated, fast and transparent.
+Plus, it was delivered in twelve weeks, from scoping to go-live.

 The Create system incorporates features like photo upload, and has introduced automation into the inspection process.

-It’s had a vast impact on processing time, reducing 6 different processes by 80-90% of their previous handling times.
-This provides days and days of freed time for staff to deal with other processes.
+- Reducing 6 different processes by 80-90% of handling time, creating days and days of freed time for staff to deal with other processes.

-Printing needs have diminished, providing even more savings, particularly from an eco and storage perspective.
+- Printing needs have diminished, providing financial, eco and storage savings

 In four weeks, the team developed and launched a full end-to-end system.
 It included a fraud checker with an integrated number plate checker resulting in an 83% reduction of admin time in chasing and eliminating fraud.
 Now this is needed for less than 5% of applications.